-This method of editing uses the associated Properties panel mode to modify the properties of a text frame object.
+This method of editing uses the Text Frame dialog to modify the properties of a text frame object.

-In addition to providing a Word Wrap option, the Text Frame mode of the Properties panel provides a Clip to Area option.
+In addition to providing a Word Wrap option, the main Text Frame dialog provides a Clip to Area option.
 This option comes into play if word wrapping is disabled.
 With this option enabled, text will be kept within the bounds of the frame.
 When disabled, text will spill out of the frame onto the schematic sheet.

-Specify a single value to apply equally to left, top, right, and bottom margins for the current frame using the Text Margin property in the Properties panel.
+Specify a single value to apply equally to Left, Top, Right and Bottom margins for the current frame, using the Text margin property in the Text Frame dialog.

-When editing text in-place directly within the text frame (as opposed to using the Properties panel), the defined margins are not present.
+When editing text in-situ, directly within the text frame (as opposed to using the TextFrame Text dialog), the defined margins are not present.
 They will be reapplied after editing is complete and the text changes applied.